KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 ---

 {% info %}
 I am glad to have [Ezekiel Gabrielse](https://ezekielg.com/) today, dropping some Sass knowledge on how to build a powerful Sass API to customize the feel and look of elements.
-Fasten your belts boys, this is quite intense!
+Fasten your belts peeps, this is quite intense!
 {% endinfo %}

 Hey people!
 I am the creator of a relatively new Sass grid-system called [Flint](https://github.com/ezekg/flint), and a lightweight Compass extension called [SassyExport](https://github.com/ezekg/SassyExport), which we will be discussing throughout this series.